 Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+The Access course must follow a Humanities pathway and include English modules.
 An interview and a piece of written work may be required.
-The Access course must include English modules.

 We will consider the level 3 QCF BTEC at Subsidiary Diploma level and above in combination with other qualifications.
 Please contact the Admissions Office for more information.

-35 overall with 17 at Higher Level including 6 in English at Higher Level
+35 points overall with 16 at Higher Level including 6 in English at Higher Level